laser-pdf/laser-pdf/README.md

 ### Rust API

-(A simple function using this in a multi-page context is still missing.)
+(A simple function convenient multi-page generation is still missing.)

 ```rust
 use laser_pdf::*;